Working out from home? Searching for an app that provides you with the motivation and variety you need to stick with your fitness routine?

 Currently, Openfit members can choose from three different subscription plans: There’s a 14-day free trial, after which you can choose from a 12-month plan for $96 for the year ($8 per month), a 6-month semi-annual plan for $60 ($10 per month), or an every three-month plan for $39 ($13 per month).

 The best value is obviously the yearly plan.
 Even if you only used the subscription here and there throughout the year, you would more than get your money worth.
 This is easily one of the most affordable home workout apps on the market.
+The App is perfect for someone who's looking for live classes, home workouts and to reach their fitness goals, not to mention you can start with the free trial!
+Pretty special!

 What Equipment is Needed?